Author, Mike Smith

-A lot of the exchange rates you see published online are ‘teaser rates’ designed to generate clicks.
+A lot of the exchange rates you see online are ‘teaser rates’ designed to generate clicks.

-It can be tricky for a customer to navigate their way through the smoke and mirrors of comparison sites and abundance of forex websites.
+It can be tricky for a customer to navigate their way through the smoke and mirrors of comparison sites and free forex websites.

 The truth is usually buried in a cleverly worded disclaimer.

-My point is that if you want a commercial rate so you can budget effectively, I would suggest you request a quote from an actual provider.
+If you want a genuine exchange rate so you can budget your money effectively, I would suggest getting a quote from an actual provider of foreign exchange.

-If you are transferring money from Italy to the UK, achieving a favourable Euro to Pound exchange rate is usually the most important factor.
+When transferring money from Italy to the UK, achieving a good Euro to Pound exchange rate is important.

-Even small, fractional moves in the rate can have a big impact on the amount of Pounds you receive.
+Even small, fractional moves in the rate can make a big financial difference.

 Swings of that size happen on a frequent basis – sometimes even within a single day.